EMPLOYMENT AGREEMENT

 Senior Software Engineer - Engineering

 This Employment Agreement (this "Agreement") is entered into as of 1 May 2026 by and between Harbour Digital Pty Ltd (the "Employer") and Emma L. Watson (the "Employee").
 The Employer agrees to employ the Employee, and the Employee accepts employment, on the terms and conditions set out below.
-This Agreement operates in conjunction with, and is subject to, the minimum standards prescribed by the Fair Work Act 2009 (Cth) ("FWA") and the applicable National Employment Standards ("NES") set out in FWA ss.
+This Agreement operates in conjunction with, and is subject to, the minimum standards prescribed by the Fair Work Act 2009 (Cth) ("FWA") as amended by the Fair Work Legislation Amendment (Closing Loopholes) Act 2023 (Cth) and the Closing Loopholes No. 2 Act 2024 (Cth), and the applicable National Employment Standards ("NES") set out in FWA ss.
 61–131.

 The Employer employs the Employee in the position of Senior Software Engineer within the Engineering department, reporting to Head of Engineering.
 The Employee shall faithfully and diligently perform all duties and responsibilities associated with the position and such other duties as may be reasonably assigned by the Employer from time to time.
 The primary place of work shall be: Level 12, 1 Martin Place, Sydney NSW 2000 (Hybrid).
 The Employer may, from time to time on reasonable notice and for genuine operational reasons, require the Employee to work at different locations or remotely, subject to consultation and applicable award or enterprise agreement requirements.